-- Telephonic interviews / meetings with Water and Sanitation personnel from municipality, MIG / DWA, any professionals working on this or a nearby project, ward councillor, community leadership; - Face to face meeting with relevant municipal personnel (as broad-based as possible and including senior municipal officials, PMU Manager and preferably also the Municipal Manager in medium sized municipalities or the Manager: Water and Sanitation and PMU Manager in metros); - Provision of standard PPT Preparation Services Agreement to Municipality and or Service Provider, explanation of its main terms and conditions, and acquisition of verbal feedback; - Municipal plans in particular: IDP, Water Services Development Plan, Spatial Development Plan. - Telephonic discussions / meetings with prospective capital funder(s); - Interviews / meetings with professionals working on this or other nearby projects, relevant provincial government departments, ward councillor, community leadership, District Municipality where relevant; - Site visit: - Assessment of availability of suitable project preparation professionals; - Any existing technical work already completed (e.g. past feasibility report); - Any relevant technical work on nearby projects (e.g. past geotech investigations on a neighbouring site - All professionals must follow the MIG and DWAF guidelines as detailed in Annexures A-F)
+- Telephonic interviews / meetings with Water and Sanitation personnel from municipality, MIG / DWA, any professionals working on this or a nearby project, ward councillor, community leadership; - Face to face meeting with relevant municipal personnel (as broad-based as possible and including senior municipal officials, PMU Manager and preferably also the Municipal Manager in medium sized municipalities or the Manager: Water and Sanitation and PMU Manager in metros); - Provision of standard PPT Preparation Services Agreement to Municipality, explanation of its main terms and conditions, and acquisition of verbal feedback; - Municipal plans in particular: IDP, Water Services Development Plan, Spatial Development Plan. - Telephonic discussions / meetings with prospective capital funder(s); - Interviews / meetings with professionals working on this or other nearby projects, relevant provincial government departments, ward councillor, community leadership, District Municipality where relevant; - Site visit; - Assessment of availability of suitable project preparation professionals; - Any existing technical work already completed (e.g. past feasibility report); - Any relevant technical work on nearby projects (e.g. past geotech investigations on a neighbouring site).